-The valuation of specialist assets has been changed as at 31 March 2020 to use the Modern Equivalent Asset (MEA) depreciated replacement cost methodology in accordance with the CIPFA code.
+Since 31 March 2020 specialist assets have been valued using the Modern Equivalent Asset (MEA) depreciated replacement cost methodology in accordance with the CIPFA code.

-Land valuations have also been reviewed as at 31 March 2020.
+Land valuations were also reviewed as at 31 March 2020.

 PENSION FUND

 The LFC participates in four pension schemes that meet the needs of groups of employees.
 There are three firefighter pension schemes known as the 1992 Firefighters' Pension Scheme, the 2006 Firefighters' Pension Scheme, and the 2015 Firefighters' Pension Scheme, for which only operational firefighters are eligible.
 The other scheme is the Local Government Pension Scheme, which all other employees may join.
 The schemes provide members with defined benefits related to pay and service.